nforgeio/neonKUBE/Images/neon-proxy/README.md

 * **LOG_LEVEL** (*optional*) - logging level: `CRITICAL`, `SERROR`, `ERROR`, `WARN`, `INFO`, `SINFO`, `DEBUG`, or `NONE` (defaults to `INFO`).

 * **DEBUG** (*optional*) - set to `true` to enable debug mode.
 In this mode, the service will not delete the proxy configuration and certificate after HAProxy loads them into memory so these can be examined for debugging purposes.
 HAProxy will also be started in debug mode so that it will emit extensive activity information to standard output.

-This should not be enabled for production.
+  **WARNING:** Never enable DEBUG for production hives other than temporarily for debugging.

 * **VAULT_SKIP_VERIFY** (*optional*) - defined if the service is not to validate the Vault TLS certificate authority.
 This is used when Vault is secured by a self-signed certificate, the default condition.